rolyatmax/dlite/README.md

     varyingName1: vertexBuffer1,
   },
   uniforms: uniformsObject, // a JavaScript object with uniforms (optional)
+  uniformBlocks: uniformBlock, // a PicoGL uniformBlock object - dlite.picoApp.createUniformBlock() (optional)
   count: vertexCount, // the number of attribute vertices to draw (optional)
+  timer: false, // a boolean to turn on performance timing (if true, latest timings are returned from each render()) (optional)
   instanceCount: instanceCount, // the number of instances to draw (optional)
   primitive: glDrawPrimitive, // the GL draw primitive, default is GL.TRIANGLES (optional)
   framebuffer: framebuffer, // a PicoGL framebuffer or null to draw to the default framebuffer (optional)